Parthenopaeus: War on Thebes

 Parthenopaeus was persuaded by Adrastus to join in the war against Thebes.
 During the attack on Thebes, Parthenopaeus was the assailant on the Electran Gates, or, alternatively, the Neitian Gates.
-In Aeschylus' Seven Against Thebes, he is portrayed carrying a shield with the image of Sphinx devouring the Thebans, and swearing by his spear (which for him is said to be more sacred than gods, and more precious than his own sight) to destroy the city even despite the will of Zeus.
+In Aeschylus' Seven Against Thebes, he is portrayed carrying a shield with the image of the Sphinx devouring Thebans, and swearing by his spear (which, it was said, was for him more sacred than the gods, and more precious than his own sight) to destroy the city even despite the will of Zeus.
 Yet according to Euripides, on the shield was depicted his mother shooting a wild boar.
 He was confronted by Actor at the gate.

-Parthenopaeus was killed by either Periclymenus, or Amphidicus (Asphodicus), a son of Astacus.
+Parthenopaeus was killed by either Periclymenus or Amphidicus (Asphodicus), a son of Astacus.
 According to Euripides, Periclymenus killed him by heaving a load of stones on his head.

-Parthenopaeus is given a detailed treatment in Book 9 of Statius' Thebaid, which concludes with his aristeia and death.
-Yet Statius' version differs considerably from those cited above.
+Parthenopaeus is given a detailed treatment in Book 9 of Statius' Thebaid, which concludes with his aristeia and death, which differs considerably from those cited above.
 In the poem, Parthenopaeus fights fiercely and vigorously, killing a number of opponents, and dismisses the advice of his tutor Dorceus, who calls on him to be more careful.
-In the meantime Atalanta, tormented by nightmares of his non-return, prays to Artemis that he may survive, or at least die a glorious death.
+In the meantime, Atalanta, tormented by nightmares of his non-return, prays to Artemis that he may survive, or at least die a glorious death.
 Eventually Ares, instigated by his mistress Aphrodite, makes Artemis retreat from the battlefield and causes Dryas, a son of Orion, to attack and dissolve the Arcadian contingent.
-Parthenopaeus, intimidated, still attempts to shoot Dryas but the latter mortally wounds him with a spear thrown, and is instantly himself killed by someone whose identity remains unrevealed.
+Parthenopaeus, intimidated, still attempts to shoot Dryas but the latter mortally wounds him with a thrown spear, and is himself instantly killed by someone whose identity remains unrevealed.
 Parthenopaeus dies in the arms of his companions, giving last instructions to Dorceus, and admitting that he must have been too young to go to war.

 In the Aeneid, the ghost of Parthenopaeus, along with those of other members of the Seven, is glimpsed by Aeneas in the Underworld.

 The son of Parthenopaeus by the nymph Clymene, variously named Promachus, Tlesimenes or Stratolaus, was one of the Epigoni.